 Yes!
-A U.S. Certificate of Naturalization is one of eight types of photo ID that can be used to vote in Wisconsin.
+A U.S. Certificate of Naturalization can be used to vote in Wisconsin.

 CAN MY U.S. CERTIFICATE OF NATURALIZATION BE EXPIRED WHEN VOTING?

 The U.S. Certificate of Naturalization can be used to vote if it was issued no more than two years prior to the election.
 If your Certificate of Naturalization was issued more than two years before the election you will need to provide another form of photo ID for voting purposes.